Capcom: 1985–1999: Console game development

 Beginning with a Nintendo Entertainment System port of 1942 (published in Dec.
 1985), the company ventured into the market of home console video games, which would eventually become its main business.
 The Capcom USA division had a brief stint in the late 1980s as a video game publisher for Commodore 64 and IBM PC DOS computers, development of these arcade ports was handled by other companies, however.
-Capcom created home video game franchises, including Resident Evil in 1996, while their highest-grossing title is the fighting game Street Fighter II (1991), driven largely by its success in arcades.
+Capcom created home video game franchises, including Resident Evil in 1996, while its highest-grossing title is the fighting game Street Fighter II (1991), driven largely by its success in arcades.

 In the late 1980s, Capcom was on the verge of bankruptcy when the development of a strip Mahjong game called Mahjong Gakuen started.
 It outsold Ghouls 'n Ghosts, the eighth highest-grossing arcade game of 1989 in Japan, and is credited with saving the company from financial crisis.

 Capcom has been noted as the last major publisher to be committed to 2D games, though it was not entirely by choice.
-The company's commitment to the Super Nintendo Entertainment System as its platform of choice caused them to lag behind other leading publishers in developing 3D-capable arcade boards.
-Also, the 2D animated cartoon-style graphics seen in games such as Darkstalkers: The Night Warriors and X-Men: Children of the Atom proved popular, leading Capcom to adopt them as a signature style and use them in more games.
+The company's commitment to the Super Nintendo Entertainment System as its platform of choice caused it to lag behind other leading publishers in developing 3D-capable arcade boards.
+Also, the 2D animated cartoon-style graphics seen in games such as Darkstalkers: The Night Warriors and X-Men: Children of the Atom proved popular, leading Capcom to adopt them as a signature style and use them in future games.

 In 1990, Capcom entered the bowling industry with Bowlingo.
 It was a coin-operated, electro-mechanical, fully automated mini ten-pin bowling installation.
 It was smaller than a standard bowling alley, designed to be smaller and cheaper for amusement arcades.
 Bowlingo drew significant earnings in North America upon release in 1990.

 In 1994, Capcom adapted its Street Fighter series of fighting games into a film of the same name.
 While commercially successful, it was critically panned.
 A 2002 adaptation of its Resident Evil series faced similar criticism but was also successful in theaters.
 The company sees films as a way to build sales for its video games.